tejaspocchi-bit/Excel_Project_Blinkit_Dashboard/README.md

 🎯 Business Requirement

-To conduct an in-depth analysis of Blinkit’s sales data and visualize performance using key metrics such as Total Sales, Average Sales, Number of Items, and Average Rating.
+The objective of this project is to conduct an in-depth analysis of Blinkit’s sales data and visualize performance using important metrics such as:

-KPI Requirements

 Total Sales: Overall revenue generated from all items sold.